michael-wsp/stopwatch/README.md

 Each iteration will generate a suggested scramble before the user starts the timer.
 My `genScramble()` function is better than random, but still probably pretty bad.

-Starting and stopping is achieved by waiting for user to press enter (python input()).
+Starting and stopping is achieved by waiting for user to press enter using `input`.

 It will write the times to file in the format